razoumov/publish/02-task-parallelism.md

 >> **Task** is a unit of computation that can run in parallel with other tasks.

 Implementing parallel computations, however, is not always easy.
-How easy it is to parallelize a code really depends on the underlying problem you are trying to solve:
+How easy it is to parallelize a code really depends on the underlying problem you are trying to solve.
+This can result in:

 <!-- A number of misconceptions arises when implementing parallel computations, and we need to address them -->
 <!-- before looking into how task parallelism works in Chapel.
 To this effect, let's consider the following -->